plongquian/pet_shelter/source/adoption/dogs.rst

 .. figure:: chase.png
     :width: 50%

 Meet our sweet boy Chase.
-He is one of our older animals in the shelter, but that doesn't seem to slow him down.
+He is one of the older animals in the shelter, but that doesn't seem to slow him down.
 He loves to play fetch more than any other four-legged friend we have looked after.